python/cpython/Doc/library/ssl.rst

    Prevents a TLSv1.3 connection.
 This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing TLSv1.3 as the protocol version.
 TLS 1.3 is available with OpenSSL 1.1.1 or later.
-   With older versions, the flag defaults to *0*.
+   When Python has been compiled against an older version of OpenSSL, the flag defaults to *0*.

    .. versionadded:: 3.7